ladataweb/SimplePBI/README.md

 The library get requests will return a response object .json() that python reads it as a Dict.

 ## Current Categories
-Right now the library is only consuming endpoints from Admin category.
+Right now the library is consuming endpoints from Admin, groups and datasets category.

 ## Missing endpoints
 We are still developing the library.
 The following endpoints from admin are still missing
+### Admin
 - Set and Remove LabelsAsAdmin
+### Groups
+- Update group User
+### Datasets
+- Bind to gateway (regular and in group)
+- Set all datasets connections (regular and in group)
+- Update datasources (regular and in group)
+- Update Direct Query Refresh Schedule (regular and in group)

 ## Preview methods
 There are some methods in the classes that still need more testing.
 Those will have a "preview" at the end of the name.
 Please let us know if something goes wrong with those.